 Currently the same conditions apply to all citizens of member states of the EU-27/EFTA, i.e. citizens of the EU-25/EFTA (EU-17/EFTA plus EU-8) and citizens of Bulgaria and Romania (EU-2).

-- Croatian nationals: Since 1 January 2017, Croatian nationals benefit from the Agreement on the Free Movement of Persons.
-However, as a result of the sharp increase in the number of Croatian workers in 2022, the Federal Council decided to unilaterally activate the safeguard clause provided for in the Agreement on the Free Movement of Persons and to reintroduce quotas in 2023 and 2024.
-From 1 January, Croatian nationals coming to work in Switzerland will benefit once again from full freedom of movement.
+- Croatian nationals: Full freedom of movement for Croatian nationals was introduced in 2022.
+As a result of the sharp increase in the number of Croatian workers that year, the Federal Council decided to unilaterally activate the safeguard clause provided for in the Agreement on the Free Movement of Persons (AFMP) and to reintroduce quotas in 2023 and 2024.
+As the safeguard clause can only be applied for a maximum of two consecutive years, Croation nationals have full access to the Swiss labour market since 1 January 2025.

 - UK nationals: The Agreement on the Free Movement of Persons between Switzerland and the EU no longer applies with the UK from 1 January 2021.
 From this date, UK nationals are no longer EU/EFTA nationals, but are considered third country nationals.
 Information on Brexit and the agreement with the UK on acquired citizens’ rights can be found under «United Kingdom (Brexit)».